P-TEFb/Heatmap/README.md

        A gradient from black to white will be assigned to the values lower than the BLACK value.
 Users may write max or 30 or avgx2.
 GAMMA= default or a decimal such as 0.5.
 This option allows better contrast between black and white in our images.
 FRAGMENTCENTER= yes/no. If yes then fragment centers for each fragment in the mapped deduped bed file will be generated in the BEDFILE file path folder.
                 The extension of the fragment center file will say "-FC.bed" at the end.
+The output heatmap will contain fragment center data instead of whole fragments.
 ```
 ## Requirements:
 Python libraries: ``` joblib, statistics, and glob. ```